 There are grocery stores, restaurants, and other amenities within walking distance of Carroll College.
 Scholars should be able to tend to all necessities without a car.
 Parking will be available on campus for those who choose to rent or bring cars.
 Though not comprehensive, this Google Map identifies recommended amenities in Helena.

 Summers conditions in Montana are generally hot and dry during the day, with mild evenings.
 Average high temperatures during July in Helena are 83° F with lows of 52° F.

 Temperatures in Yellowstone are generally cooler, with July highs averaging 78° and lows averaging 41°.
-Be sure to check the weather app on your phone or a web site like The Weather Channel to review conditions at both locations prior to your arrival.
+Be sure to review weather conditions at both locations prior to your arrival.

 Given the outings included in the seminar program, scholars are encouraged to bring sunhats, water bottles, and appropriate footwear for mild hiking to ensure their comfort.
 They will also need to bring a sleeping bag and pillow for our time at the Yellowstone Studies Center.

 Teachers selected to participate in the seminar will receive a stipend of $2,700.
 Half of this amount will be disbursed at the beginning of the seminar.
 The remaining half will be disbursed at the end of the second week of the seminar.